WILLIAM VENTRES (1623-1701)

 William Ventres and his wife Elizabeth emigrated from England and were original founders of the town of Haddam in 1668.

-Deacon Daniel Brainerd, another English immigrant, was another Haddam founding father.
-Later, his father John would move from England and join him.
-Daniel’s grandson, Daniel III, is Grampy Herbert Clarke’s 4th great grandfather.
+Deacon Daniel Brainerd, also an English immigrant, was another Haddam founding father.
+He and his father John purportedly came from Braintree, England.
+Daniel’s grandson, Daniel III, was Grampy Herbert Clarke’s 4th great grandfather.

 In 1669, Brainerd, James Wells, and George Gates (listed in the plaque above), together were charged with the task of mapping the lands on the east side of the Connecticut River.
 They laid down the first roads in the area, and sold off the lands to a variety of families without ever having seen much of it.
 In 1673, Robert Chapman (recent immigrant from Yorkshire and my 8th great grandfather), put the first house down along the river, just to secure his claim on the lands.
 In 1685, the first settlers of East Haddam began doing the same.
 By 1700, there were 30 families settled in East Haddam.
 The family names of Clarke, Chapman, Seldin, Brainerd, Ventres, and Warner, all ancestors to Grampy Clarke, were known as the founding fathers of East Haddam, CT.